SRI-CSL/AircraftVerse/README.md

     * `build_transformer_data.py`: Apply this file to the folder structure as in the zip file available on http://doi.org/10.5281/zenodo.6525446 to build the dataset as we did in the paper.
     * `ssm.py`: File containing torch models and related helper functions.
     * `util.py`: Some useful plotting functions for the notebooks.
+* prob_gen contains:
+    * Probabilistic generator for aircraft designs
+    * sequence-to-tree parser for designs

 ## Acknowledgements

 This project was supported by DARPA under the Symbiotic Design for Cyber-Physical Systems (SDCPS) with contract FA8750-20-C-0002.
 The views, opinions and/or findings expressed are those of the author and should not be interpreted as representing the official views or policies of the Department